How to Become a Clinical Documentation Specialist

 Learn how to become a clinical documentation specialist.
 Research the career requirements, licensure information and experience required for starting a career in clinical documentation.

-Do I Want to Be a Clinical Documentation Specialist?
+Should I Become a Clinical Documentation Specialist?

 Clinical documentation specialists manage clinical trial and service documents.
 They ensure accuracy and quality among medical coders, doctors, nurses, and other healthcare staff.
 They maintain charts, medical records, and reports and solve any issues involving documentation.

 Clinical documentation specialists, like other types of medical records and health information technicians, work full-time.
 Such specialists work primarily during regular business hours, with some exceptions possible.
 The majority work in hospitals, clinics, or laboratories where medical clinical trials are taking place.
-The job can be menial day-to-day, but very rewarding when trials go well and lead to the progression of medical technology.

 |Degree Level||Associate's or bachelor's degree|